 When mice share space, they eat each other’s poop.
-The obese mice leaner with no change to their access to food.
+The obese mice

 Later, a case study of Rhode Island woman who underwent a fecal transplant to treat C. diff suggested that the bacterial transfer could affect metabolism in humans, too.
 The fecal donor was obese and though the recipient recovered from the infection after the transplant, she went on to become obese herself.

 The events suggested that there may be something in gut bacterial profiles that predisposes people to being fat or thin.

 Still, fecal transplants using enemas are too extreme for broad medical use.

 Scientists found in 2014 that patients with a C. diff infection did not get sick and, in fact, often recovered when they were given freeze-dried fecal matter in a capsule.

 Yu and her colleagues now hope that capsules will also safely and effectively deliver the bacteria that facilitate better metabolic health.

 Even in its newer, more user-friendly delivery system, fecal microbiota transplantation (FMT) still has a ways to go before it ceases to be an experimental approach.

 Researchers have yet to nail down which types of bacteria do what, making every clinical trial something of a, yes, crapshoot.